 - Auto Price or Capitalized Cost—It is possible to try and negotiate this figure down (same strategy used for buying cars) for a more affordable lease.
 As a matter of fact, many experts claim it is better to negotiate with car salesmen as if buying the car outright, and only when a desired figure is reached should a potential lessee reveal that they intend to lease the car and not buy.

 - Money Factor—This is sort of like interest rate, except applied specifically to car leases.
 Lessors use money factor as a way to hand out leases with rates corresponding to each lessee's credit history.
 They generally work very similarly: the worse the credit history of the lessee, the higher their money factor will be, and the pricier each lease gets.
 To get the money factor, divide the APR on the lease by 24 or 2400 depending on whether it is expressed as a decimal or percent.

 - Lease Term—the length of the lease.
 Most leases run between 2 to 4 years, with the majority of them lasting for 3 years.

 - Residual Value—Sometimes called lease-end value.
 In essence, the residual value of a car is the amount it can be bought for at the end of the lease.
 Financial institutions that issue lease contracts set residual values on vehicles, not the dealers.
 It is essentially their expert guess as to what will be the worth of the car after the lease ends.
 The difference between the price of the car minus residual value will result in the depreciation of the car after a lease, which is amortized throughout the lease loan.
-Therefore, auto leases are more affordable for low depreciating vehicles because they hold their residual values well.
+Therefore, auto leases tend to be more affordable for slowly-depreciating vehicles because they hold their residual values well.